Advertiser Learning in Direct Advertising Markets: Model and Estimation

 \subsection{Subscription Prices}

 Subscription prices, $p_{sw}(x)$, vary by week, publisher, and subscription length.\footnote{Subscription lengths $x$ are observed only when purchased in a given week.
 We impute unobserved subscription lengths in a given week for a given site using a nearest neighbor approach.
 If a subscription of length $x$ was offered within 4 weeks before or after week $w$, we assume it was also offered in week $w$.} Although these prices are generally stable over time within publisher-subscription length, the series can sometimes exhibit perturbations around their means.
-While the effect on estimation is limited, these perturbations induce counterfactual analyses in some instances that yield results with unusual valuations (for example, in a week where the longer ad subscription is priced more than the shorter one).
-To alleviate this problem, we use OLS to regress the log of subscription prices on week fixed effects, site fixed effects, and the log of subscription length,
+While their effect on estimation is limited, these perturbations induce counterfactual analyses in some instances that yield results with unusual valuations (for example, in a week where the longer ad subscription is priced more than the shorter one).
+To alleviate this problem, we use OLS to regress the log of subscription prices on week fixed effects (to account for seasonality or other time-varying trends), site fixed effects (to account for differences in audience attractiveness or site popularity), and the log of subscription length,

 The $R^{2}$ of the log pricing regression is 0.94, evidencing high fit.
-When estimating the likelihood from Equations (\ref{eq:lb}) and (\ref{eq:ub}), we then set
+When estimating the likelihood from Equations (\ref{eq:lb}) and (\ref{eq:ub}), price is set to be